mub33n/star-wars-character-table/README.md

-# Sandbox Web
+# Star Wars Character Table

-Utilising a Star Wars API to populate the data.
+Utilising a Star Wars API to populate the data and built up in Typescript

 # Installation